everypinio/hardpy/docs/examples/hardpy_launch.md

 ### 3. IDE

-We will look at an example of running in vscode.
+An example of starting in vscode is as follows.
 If you use other IDEs, explore the possibility of running tests in your environment.

 1. Open the [Testing](https://code.visualstudio.com/docs/editor/testing) extension in VS Code.